RAT kit pricing 'beyond outrageous': ACCC

 Advertisement

-- ACCC Chairperson Rod Sims is also concerned about high prices for RATs at convenience stores, petrol stations, tobacconists and chemists.
+ACCC boss Rod Sims is also concerned about high prices for RATs at convenience stores, petrol stations, tobacconists and chemists.

-- With the widespread use of the RATs in Riverland Region, South Australia Premier Steven Marshall confirmed their cases are stabilising.
+"We've also had reports that look as if people have bought the goods at retail and then on-sold them at more than a 20 per cent mark up and that is illegal under the government's recent announcement and we're referring anything that looks (to be) of that nature to the Australian Federal Police."

-- NSW Chief health officer Kerry Chant is reminding social media users to be wary of misinformation online about vaccines and COVID-19 as its being directed now to pregnant women, Aboriginal people and parents.
+And the widespread use of the tests has expanded further with South Australia's first regional collection site for COVID-19 RATs opening in the Riverland region.